 Bookmobile volunteers help students in need select a "just right" book they can keep and add to their home libraries.
 Contact Ann Carter to learn how you can serve with the Resurrection Bookmobile.

 To get involved, please plan to attend an upcoming Urban Volunteer Training and complete the Safe Gatherings application process.
 Bookmobile volunteers must be 16 or older.
 More information & upcoming dates are available on our Urban Volunteer Training page.

 Have books to donate?
-New or gently used books for grades K-6 are in great need.
-Please consider dropping them off in the donation area just inside the SW doors of the Leawood narthex in the bins marked "education".
+New or gently used books for grades K-6 are our greatest need.
+Please consider dropping them off in the donation area just inside the SW doors of the Leawood narthex in the bins marked "education."